 First, you need the overall picture of your business performance – every day.
 The key ecommerce metrics you need to look at for potential problems are not so many.

-A decent ecommerce metrics dashboard should have them all monitored for you.
+A decent ecommerce metrics dashboard should have them all ecommerce performance metrics monitored for you.

-This ecommerce metric measures how much it costs to acquire a new customer.
-What’s tricky is that you pay for traffic, but not all of it converts to customers.
+This ecommerce performance metric measures how much it costs to acquire a new customer.
+What’s tricky is that you pay for website traffic, but not all of it converts to customers and sales growth.

 If you want to ever make a profit, you have to optimize your acquisition channels so you only pay for quality traffic and keep cost in check.